Depth is a process

 Reaching 70 Meters

-But depth itself is not the goal.
-What matters is the ability to repeat dives with control, stability, and awareness.
-This is what real progression looks like.
+But depth itself is never the final goal.
+What matters is consistency, awareness, and the ability to repeat dives with control.

 Teaching the Process

-Today, I teach freediving using the same structured approach.
-I focus on technique, equalization, and long-term development instead of just chasing depth.
+Today, I teach freediving using the same structured approach focused on technique, equalization, and long-term development.

-Students from Korea, Japan, and Singapore regularly travel to train here, looking for a more structured and focused approach to depth training.
+Students from Korea, Japan, Singapore, and other countries regularly travel to Mabini looking for a more focused and structured training environment.